tomortonbew-personal/interview-coach-skill/references/coaching-state.md

 - 2026-03-11: Rightmove TPM chaser sent lunchtime.
 Warm, brief — referenced Thursday’s conversation and Friday hiring team catch-up.
 Still awaiting confirmation.
 No news over weekend is normal; recruiter process timing.
 - 2026-03-12: LinkedIn Deep Optimization completed.
 Profile overhauled across all high-impact sections in a single session.
 Headline, About, banner, skills, Featured all updated.
 Marco Salis recommendation (unprompted, from lead Android developer at The Economist) accepted — strong TPM-relevant social proof.
 Return recommendation for Marco to be drafted — need: specific projects worked on together, what made him stand out technically, day-to-day working style, tenure together.
 - 2026-03-12: Inbound recruiter message received from Phoebe Sharman (Head of Product and GTM Recruitment) re: SPM contract role at language learning app, AI incubation hub, £550/day outside IR35, fully remote.
 Keep-warm reply sent — primarily targeting permanent roles, open to chat early next week.
 Not a priority given Moneybox interview tomorrow and Rightmove TPM pipeline.
+- 2026-04-02: Moneybox rejection received via Chloe.
+Reached Stage 2 — a strong outcome in absolute terms.
+Rejection at final stage after positive Stage 1 feedback typically means a competitive field at the top, not a fundamental fit problem.
+Tom’s process at Moneybox was well-executed end to end.
+- 2026-04-05: Role criteria updated.
+Hard constraints: office days softened (ideally 2, would consider 3 for right role); gambling added to excluded domains; salary floor £85–90k held but bonus deprioritised as a consideration.
+Strong preferences updated: domain stimulation now explicitly AI, fintech, or technical products — subscription/retention acknowledged as current strengths but not where Tom most wants to be.
+Long-term destinations expanded: Monzo, Spotify, Apple, PlayStation — deliberate broadening to avoid over-indexing on a single pathway.